 First Monte Carlo Simulation is performed by assigning uncertainty to activities.
 Initial planned cost is estimated $ 1.536 M. Cost with Uncertainty and weather risk is:

 Quantitative Risk Analysis

-We will create your mind map from you document or draft image/video or list of deliverable.
+We will create your mind map from you document or draft image/video or list of deliverables.
 You can send us the excel or csv file.
-In Basic Mind Map, we will create up to six (6) main topics, ten (10) sub topics for each main topic.
+In Basic Mind Map, we will create up to six (6) main topics, ten (10) subtopics for each main topic.
 Approx. three (3) to four (4) hours of work.